mihai-tudor/lets-test/README.md

 test/
 -- ssr/
 ```
-2. Inside test/ssr/ you need to create an urls.json a file, this will tell our script what URLs to test.
+2. Inside test/ssr/ you need to create an urls.json file, this will tell our script what URLs to test.
 Here is an example:
 ```json
 {